What Are Long-Term Goals? Examples and How to Set Them

 Failure to plan and planning to fail.
 For your work to be effective, it should be connected to your day-to-day work.
 That means you need a plan.

-Action step: When it comes to setting long-term goals, having a concrete plan will help you realize the things you need to do and accomplish, the skills and knowledge you need to have, and help you identify which ones to prioritize.
-Again, put a timetable of your short-term goals, and stick to them.
+Action step: When it comes to setting long-term goals, having a concrete plan will help you realize what you need to do and accomplish, the skills and knowledge you need to have, and help you identify which ones to prioritize.
+Again, put a timetable of your short-term goals and stick to them.

 4. Share it with others

-One good technique to hold yourself accountable is to share your long-term goals with others, it can be your parents, friends, colleagues, or the workplace mentor you communicate with regularly.
+One good technique to hold yourself accountable is to share your long-term goals with others.
+This can be your parents, friends, colleagues, or the workplace mentors you communicate with regularly.

 Action step: Sharing your goals with someone who cares about you and wants you to succeed is neither bragging nor oversharing.
 Sharing your goals out loud with someone you trust can inspire you to take action and actually do the things you need to do to achieve those goals.
 Your friends and family may also check in on you and give you their words of encouragement and support, which can help you push through any challenges and obstacles.